imdadAdelabou/Rock-Paper-Scissors-Game/README.md

 ## Description

-A great web application to play Rocks, Paper, Scissors.
+A great web application to play Rocks, Paper, Scissors with a random AI.
 Very fun and funny, try it.

 ## 📸 Screnshots